Gab-San/ing-sw-2024-Panceri-Ruzza-Santandrea-Villa/README.md

 Chat and Disconnection resilience

 # How to launch the Server
-1. Navigate to the folder containing the Server.jar and the "src" folder
+1. Navigate to the folder containing the Server.jar
 2. Run the command `java -jar Server.jar <RMI port> <TCP port> [Server IP]`  (the **order** of the arguments is **important**)
       - The IP can be omitted: the app will automatically use the local machine's IP (excluding localhost)
       - If the local machine has multiple IPs, then it will prompt the user to select one of them (other than localhost)
 3. If using the FatJar instead run: <br> `java -cp Server.jar it.polimi.ingsw.network.Server <RMI port> <TCP port> [Server IP]`

 # How to launch the Client
-1. Navigate to the folder containing the Server.jar and the "src" folder
+1. Navigate to the folder containing the Client.jar
 2. Run the command `java -jar Client.jar <Server port> <RMI | TCP> [Server IP] [myIP=<Client IP>]` (arguments can be in any order)
       - The IPs are optional: if omitted, localhost will be used.
       - The `myIP=<IP>` argument is also optional, as it is only used by RMI.
 It must be an IP reachable by the server.